boomerlen/leet/two-sum/thinking.md

 Might have a stab now at the C++ versions.
 Will experiment also I think with a parameterised CMake build that optionally uses the OpenGL solution or doesn't depending maybe on like a flag when cmake is invoked.

 Also worth noting that the rust definitely felt unnatural - need to practice it a bit more with a couple more problems I think before I should feel happy to try out another language.

+C++ implementation will take me a bit longer to type out just because I'm looking at making it a slightly more functional application.
+Might also look into using either some scripting language or sth to generate the test cases (fuzzy testing? ofc not really any point doing that here since this is essentially a unit test but an interesting idea to try to use)

+Main file written out but will have to wrestle firstly with CMake and then ofc with the actual substance of the project - building the binary tree by hand and then the GPU app also.